When Do You Start Noticing Weight Loss

 How long does it take for weight loss to show results?

-How to start losing weight?
+How do you start losing weight?

 Fat loss vs weight loss: What’s the difference?